Bigg Boss (Tamil TV series) season 6: Teaser

 The show organizers officially released the teaser on 5 September 2022 once again featuring actor Kamal Haasan as the host for the sixth time.
 The 2nd teaser was officially released on 10 September 2022.
 The third teaser was released on 27 September 2022, officially revealing the launch date of the season which was titled as the Grand Launch Night which launched on 9 October 2022.

 Broadcast

 On 30 September 2022, The makers of the show announced the show stands out for the fact that it will stream 24x7 live on Disney+ Hotstar and an hour-long episode every day on Star Vijay.
 The episodes will be first telecasted through 24 Hours Live Channel on a paid subscription to Disney+ Hotstar for only members who are subscribed and have a membership with Disney+ Hotstar.
 The 24 hour stream is not available on Saturday and Sunday due to weekend special episodes.
 The show will telecast live in Disney+ Hotstar.
 The one-hour episode will be telecast in Star Vijay Television.
-The Unseen Episode will be telecast in Vijay Takkar.